brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Connect: create your clients

-This is the first function called on the reconciliation loop ([example](https://github.com/brunoluiz/crossplane-demo), in `provider-acme/internal/controller/user/user.go`).
+This is the first hook called on the reconciliation loop ([example](https://github.com/brunoluiz/crossplane-demo), in `provider-acme/internal/controller/user/user.go`).
 Since all further hooks need a client, **the provider must set it up here and keep a reference in the